 The popular quiet study area previously situated within the library has now been expanded to a much larger and comfortable space with over 100 PCs, group study areas and dedicated booths for private laptop work.
 Along with full colour and black and white printing facilities, this is an ideal study area alongside the full support of the new Technology Hub.

-Over 150 brand new top spec computers have been added to the lower ground Resource Centre and the extensive new library spanning floors 4, 5 and 6 of The Link.
+Top spec computers are available in our extensive library spanning floors 4, 5 and 6 of The Link.
 Sitting alongside group study areas, workspace pods and personal laptop study spaces, this fantastic facility gives you the opportunity to work late into the night at times to suit you.

 Ideal for study within the many breakout spaces and glazed study pods across the campus, a new £45,000 worth addition of laptops were added to the laptop loan lockers.
 These complement the existing student computers in the following locations: